 After leading the Senators through a historic run in the 2014-15 season, there hasn’t been much else of note for the goaltender.
 That run saw the “Hamburgler” go 10-1-1 to start his career, and Hammond became the second goalie in history to let in two or fewer goals in his first 12 starts.
 He went 20-1-2 with the Senators that year and led them to a playoff spot after injuries to Craig Anderson and Robin Lehner.

 After the trade, Hammond only played in one regular-season game for the Avalanche, a 2-1 loss to the Philadelphia Flyers, and then was forced into three playoff games against the Predators.
 He came into one after an injury to Semyon Varlamov, stopping all eight shots he faced.
-He won the next start 2-1, making 44 saves before getting blown out 5-0 the following game.
+He won the next start 2-1, making 44 saves before getting blown out 5-0 the next game.

 Hammond walked into free agency and picked up a one-year deal with the Minnesota Wild for $650,000, and then the Buffalo Sabres, playing in the AHL both seasons.
-He is currently unsigned for the 2020-21 season.
+He was left unsigned to start the 2020-21 season, but a long-term injury to Alex Stalock forced the Minnesota Wild to bring him back in December.

-Sam Girard has had the biggest impact early on for the Avalanche.
-On a defensive corps that didn’t have much behind Erik Johnson and Tyson Barrie (since traded to the Toronto Maple Leafs), Girard has worked his way onto the top pairing for the Avs.
-A top pairing that the Denver Post’s Mike Chamber’s calls a perfect defensive pairing, a big, in-your-face defenseman and a small, skilled, puck-moving defenseman.
+Of all the players they acquired, Sam Girard has unquestionably had the biggest impact on the Avalanche.
+On a defensive corps that didn’t have much behind Erik Johnson and Tyson Barrie, Girard worked his way onto the top pairing, which was described by the Denver Post’s Mike Chambers as a perfect defensive pairing, a big, in-your-face defenseman and a small, skilled, puck-moving defenseman.
 (From: “Chambers: Erik Johnson and Sam Girard are a perfect pairing for the Avalanche” – Denver Post – 10/07/18).